An Alexandrov-Fenchel-type inequality in hyperbolic space with an application to a Penrose inequality

 To save notation, sometimes we write $\Ic(t)=\Ic(\Sigma_t)$, etc. As we shall see below, the new monotone quantities are $\Lc$ and $\Ac^{-\frac{n}{n-1}}(\Jc-\Kc)$.

 \begin{proposition} On a geodesic sphere we have

 Moreover, the equality holds if and only if the geodesic sphere is centered at the origin. \end{proposition}

-\begin{proof} If the geodesic sphere has radius $r$ then its area is $A=\omega_{n-1}\sinh^{n-1}r$ and its mean curvature is $H=(n-1)\coth r$.
+\begin{proof} If a geodesic sphere has radius $r$ then its area is $A=\omega_{n-1}\sinh^{n-1}r$ and its mean curvature is $H=(n-1)\coth r$.
 Furthermore, if it is centered at the origin then its support function is $p=-\sinh r$ by (\ref{supportform}).
 The equality in (\ref{ic}) then follows by a direct computation.
-On the other hand, if $\Sigma\subset\mathbb H^n$ is any such geodesic sphere then
+On the other hand, if $\Sigma\subset\mathbb H^n$ is {\em any} geodesic sphere of radius $r$ then

 so that (\ref{mink22}) yields

 Furthermore, if $B$ is the geodesic ball bounded by $\Sigma$, (\ref{suppdef}), (\ref{conf}) and the divergence theorem imply

 so that